jucron/spring5-mvc-rest-security/README.md

 This repository is for an example REST application built in my Spring Framework 5 course.

-Check the Swagger Api Documentation:
+Check the Swagger Api Documentation: [Live Server Test](https://mvc-rest.herokuapp.com/)